drakkan/sftpgo/README.md

     - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
 Default: 15
     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.
     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
+    - `actions`, struct.
+It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
+        - `execute_on`, list of strings.
+Valid values are `download`, `upload`, `delete`, `rename`.
+Leave empty to disable actions.
+        - `command`, string.
+Absolute path to the command to execute.
+Leave empty to disable.
+The command is invoked with the following arguments:
+            - `action`, any valid `execute_on` string
+            - `username`, user who did the action
+            - `path` to the affected file.
+For `rename` action this is the old file name
+            - `target_path`, non empty for `rename` action, this is the new file name
+        - `http_notification_url`, a valid URL.
+An HTTP GET request will be executed to this URL.
+Leave empty to disable.
+The query string will contain the following parameters that have the same meaning of the command's arguments:
+            - `action`
+            - `username`
+            - `path`
+            - `target_path`, added for `rename` action only
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`
     - `name`, string.
 Database name